MantiMantilla/OSSU-Curriculum/README.md

 - [ ] Divide and Conquer, Sorting and Searching, and Randomized Algorithms
 - [ ] Graph Search, Shortest Paths, and Data Structures
 - [ ] Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming
-- [ ] Shortest Path Revisited, NP-Complete problems and What to do About Them
+- [ ] Shortest Path Revisited, NP-Complete Problems and What to do About Them

 #### Core Security